You come and go with the darkness.

 Your eye seeps around my raw edges

-like a bronze mist, like a cloud of mustard gas,
+like cyanide, like a cloud of mustard gas,

 like radiation in the house of the apocalypse.